Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 Concerta (Methylphenidate) affects chemicals in the brain and nerves that contribute to hyperactivity and impulse control.

 Do not use methylphenidate with an MAO inhibitor such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), rasagiline (Azilect), or selegiline (Eldepryl, Emsam) or even if you have used this within the past 14 days.
-This can be life threatening.
+This can create life threatening issues.

-Do not use this medication if you are allergic to methylphenidate or if you have glaucoma, tics (muscle twitches) or Tourette's syndrome, depression, or severe anxiety, tension, or agitation.
+Do not use Concerta medication if you are allergic to methylphenidate or if you have glaucoma, tics (muscle twitches) or Tourette's syndrome, depression, or severe anxiety, tension, or agitation.

-Concerta is a brain stimulating drug and it can make it worse.
+Concerta is a brain stimulating drug and it aggravate these problems.

-The medication should be taken at least 30 minutes before the meal.
+The medication should be taken at least 30 minutes before a meal.

-Concerta can have interactions with blood pressure medications such as the followings;
+Concerta ADHD medication can have interactions with other medications such as:

 Warfarin (Coumadin)